 City Ordinance Limits Wood and Debris Burning to Protect Air Quality

 In order to ensure clean air for residents and continued compliance with the Federal Clean Air Act, the Hillsboro City Council passed an ordinance in 2015 that limits wood burning within the City limits.
-The rules went into effect November 20, 2015.
+The ordinance went into effect on November 20, 2015.

 What does the ordinance mean?